 Can we add online programs to our accreditation?

-CEA has distance education within its scope of recognition through the USDE and will be able to accredit fully online programs in the future.
-For questions about how to add online courses to the grant of accreditation, please contact Masha Vassilieva, Director of Compliance, at firstname.lastname@example.org.
+Yes.
+CEA has added distance education to its scope of recognition through the USDE and is able to permanently accredit fully online programs.
+Detailed information about the first stage of the rollout for approval of the distance education was sent to the Constituent Council, which consists of each accredited site’s primary contact.
+Beginning February 15, 2021, accredited sites can apply for distance education approval for existing educational offerings by filing a substantive change report.
+Later in 2021, additional information about subsequent stages in the rollout of distance education approval will be provided.
+For questions about how to permanently add online courses to the grant of accreditation, please contact Masha Vassilieva, Director of Compliance, at firstname.lastname@example.org.

 Can we change the weighting of our grading categories?